LFPy/LFPy/README.md

     or

-        conda create -n lfpy lfpy  # creates new conda environment named lfpy with LFPy and its dependencies conda activate lfpy        # activate the lfpy environment
+        conda create -n lfpy python=3 lfpy  # creates new Python 3.x conda environment named lfpy with LFPy and its dependencies conda activate lfpy        # activate the lfpy environment

 Uninstall